QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 **edit 24/06/2021**: I recently found this website [https://java-design-patterns.com/](https://java-design-patterns.com/) and this GitHub [java-design-patterns](https://github.com/iluwatar/java-design-patterns) which are really good materials to start learning design-pattern (maybe even better than this course so check them out).
-Still, note that is **way too advanced and different** that what you will learn in school.
+Still, note that is **way too advanced and different** than what you will learn in school.

 **edit 21/07/2021**: I found this great [website](https://sourcemaking.com/design_patterns)